Treating Dog Aggression: Your Guide to Understanding Treatment

 While foundation training teaches a dog what it means to feel calm and look to their human for cues on how they should respond, targeted behavior modification is specifically tailored to address the dog’s particular set of issues.

-Targeted Behavior Modification typically involves different approaches that aim to change your dog’s responses to the specific situations that make him or her stressed or anxious.
+In this way, targeted Behavior Modification typically involves different approaches that aim to change your dog’s responses to the specific situations that make him or her stressed or anxious.
 Quite often a combination of approaches will be used that capitalize on the different ways dogs learn and adapt.

-In addition there are other exercises that you can practice with your dog that will help them develop better self-control, including self-control over their emotions.
+In addition, there are other exercises that you can practice with your dog that will help them develop better self-control, including self-control over their emotions.
 This too, makes targeted behavior modification much easier and more effective.

-We all understand will power.
-What we don’t often know is that the ability to control ourselves is like a muscle that can be both exhausted, but also further developed.
-Working with your dog at developing their self-control is a valuable preparation to help them keep their stuff together when it comes to behavior modification.
+We all understand willpower.
+What we donโ€™t often know is that the ability to control ourselves is like a muscle that can be both exhausted, but also further developed.
+Working with your dog to develop their self-control is a valuable preparation to help them keep their stuff together when it comes to behavior modification.

 Where Behavior Modification Fails